 I don’t know if Chris took the resources he was introduced to, but he left with clean shoes.
 I learned that Sonoran Prevention Works is an advocate working, “To end health disparities faced by those made vulnerable by drug use & other high-risk behaviors in Arizona through harm reduction focused education, advocacy and evidence-based programming.”

 Like Christy and the entire Social Spin team, they meet people where they are without judgement.
 They don’t turn them away because they only have one pair of shoes.
-They know that being human is a complex job that requires skills, health care, education and resources, and know that not all people are taught those things.
-They work together, building community partnerships, to reach people faster.
+Social Spin know that being human is a complex job that requires skills, health care, education and resources, and know that not all people are taught those things.
+Social Spin work together, building community partnerships, to reach people faster.

 Believe me, I know.
 More than what falls from a person’s pockets during the rinse cycle, I filter their blood, sweat and tears from every load.